Government schemes for first time buyers

 The loan can only be used to buy your main home, and not a Buy to Let property.

 These rules only apply to properties in England, but Scotland, Wales and Northern Ireland ran similar schemes, with the Wales scheme still open for applications until 31st March 2023.

 Help to buy equity loan repayment

-You don’t have to pay any interest on your Help to Buy Equity loan for the first five years, and the loan only needs to be repaid when your property is sold, or at the end of your mortgage term - whichever happens first.
+Those who’ve bought a home using a Help to Buy Equity loan don’t have to pay any interest for the first five years, and the loan only needs to be repaid when the property is sold, or at the end of the mortgage term - whichever happens first.

 Paying back your Help to Buy equity loan early

-There are a number of reasons you may wish to pay back your Help to Buy equity loan early, the most common being you want to own your property outright.
-You do have the option to pay back some or all of the loan before the five-year interest-free period runs out (and you start to accrue interest on the loan).
+There are a number of reasons those who’ve bought under the Help to Buy scheme may wish to pay back their equity loans early, the most common being they want to own your property outright.
+They do have the option to pay back some or all of the loan before the five-year interest-free period runs out (interest on the loan is payable).
 However, there are limitations to this.